 - You submit your timesheet/project deliverables to your agency and copy the umbrella company

 - Umbrella company invoices the agency

-- Agency invoices the client, and the client pays agency
+- Agency invoices the client, and the client pays the agency

-- Client pays the agency and umbrella company is paid by agency
+- The client pays the agency and the umbrella company is paid by the agency

 - Umbrella company make necessary deductions and issues a receipt/payslip